S-DRE/MercaDAW/README.md

 # MercaDAW
-A simple webpage to public, edit and delete items to sell, with Login and Register options
+A simple webpage to public, edit and delete items to sell, with Login and SignUp options